rituraj-01/pxt-stembit3/README.md

-# Stembit-IR
+# StemBit

-Stembit IR extension for Stembit
+This is makecode extension for Stem Bit by SB Components

 ## TODO